Mason duBoef

 Forgot to take notes on this.
 It was just ok.

-RIP Jour de fete.
-I miss you.
+Jour de Fete is closed now and very much missed.
 From memory this burrito was meh though.

 I like Poppycocks a lot.
 This was a let down.
 Salsa all over it so you can't pick it up.
 You have to use a fork and knife.
 I'm willing to accept that (ex.
 Hick House) if the sauce and burrito fundamentals are bangin.
 This one was not.
 Get the oatmeal pancakes.